 2019 Lawyers' Hall of Fame

-Due to the Coronavirus Pandemic, the 2019 Alabama Lawyers’ Hall of Fame induction ceremony scheduled for May 1, 2020 at the Alabama Supreme Court was postponed.
-Hopefully, a new date for the ceremony will be set in the near future.
-Meanwhile, the selection committee prepared citations that were to be read honoring each new member on May 1.
+Due to the Coronavirus Pandemic, the 2019 Alabama Lawyers’ Hall of Fame induction ceremony scheduled for May 1, 2020 at the Alabama Supreme Court was postponed to March 11, 2022.
 We are pleased to recognize the new selectees of the Hall of Fame who represent the finest exemplars of the Alabama legal profession.
 These new inductees now bring the total number of Hall of Fame members to 75.
 We hope that all of their stories will serve to inspire the present and future citizens of Alabama.

 - Clifford Judkins Durr (1899-1975)

 Clifford Judkins Durr was born in Montgomery, Alabama, March 2, 1899 and died there on May 12, 1975.
 He earned praise as a highly principled lawyer as well as a public servant.
 He was also known as a devout man who worked tirelessly to serve his country and its Bill of Rights while providing support to his family.

 He was educated in Montgomery private schools and then attended the University of Alabama.
 He won a Rhodes scholarship to Oxford University where he received a law degree in 1922.
 Upon returning to Montgomery, he joined a local law firm.
 He also practiced law in Milwaukee, Wisconsin, for a year having passed both the Alabama and Wisconsin bar exams.
 He would later join the prominent Birmingham corporate law firm of Martin, Thompson, Foster and Turner where he enjoyed the practice and was poised for a successful legal career.
 In 1926, he married Virginia Foster and they had five children.
 Both Cliff and Virginia had been born into prominent Alabama families.